rostislav-nikitin/coasyncpp/README.md

 ## About
 As you may know, coroutines support is one of the big four features added to C++20.
 Coroutines provide developers a base mechanism and abstractions for implementing cooperative multitasking.

-The library's purpose is to provide C++ developers easy-to-use semantics for building asynchronous task-based, functional code with support for ranges.
+This library's purpose is to provide C++ developers easy-to-use semantics for building asynchronous task-based, functional code with support for ranges.

 But why do we need it?
 To understand this let's look at the next examples.